pranavsinghps1/DEDL/README.md

-- DEDL/ Segmentation with APP/Semantic Segmentation.ipynb contains the segmentation architecture with the post-processing autoencoder architecture (APP).
+- DEDL/ Segmentation with APP/Segmentation.ipynb contains the segmentation architecture without the post-processing autoencoder architecture (APP).
 This notebook also contains the testing code at the bottom.
 Similarly, segmentation architecture can be changed as mentioned in the above step.